ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Introduction

-To address the growing demand for robust evaluation of multimodal reasoning, several benchmarks have been proposed.
-Datasets such as MathVQA~\cite{wang2024measuring} and MMMU~\cite{yue2024mmmu} incorporate multimodal questions but often permit models to succeed via shallow heuristics, without requiring genuine visual grounding.
-MathVerse~\cite{zhang2024mathverse} mitigates this limitation by introducing diverse problem variants that encourage reliance on visual input.
-VisuLogic~\cite{xu2025visulogic} further enforces visual reasoning by explicitly eliminating language-only shortcuts.
-Other efforts, such as VisualPuzzles~\cite{song2025visualpuzzles}, VGRP-Bench~\cite{ren2025vgrp}, and R-Bench~\cite{guo2025r}, target logical and structural reasoning, while CityBench~\cite{feng2024citybench} and DriveBench~\cite{xie2025vlms} focus on domain-specific applications like urban tasks and autonomous driving.
-V$^{*}$Bench~\cite{wu2024v} emphasizes detailed visual understanding.
-Despite these advances, systematic evaluation of fine-grained visual reasoning remains limited, especially for structured and information-rich diagrams like high-resolution transit maps, leaving a critical gap in existing benchmarks.
+To address the growing demand for the evaluation of visual reasoning, several benchmarks have been proposed.
+Existing multimodal reasoning datasets, such as MathVQA~\citep{wang2024measuring}, MMMU~\citep{yue2024mmmu}, and MathVerse~\citep{zhang2024mathverse}, primarily assess symbolic or mathematical reasoning, where visual understanding plays a limited role.
+Conversely, datasets emphasizing fine-grained visual comprehension and retrieval like VisuLogic~\citep{xu2025visulogic}, VisualPuzzles~\citep{song2025visualpuzzles}, and V$^{*}$Bench~\citep{wu2024v} require detailed perception but minimal planning or spatial reasoning.
+CityBench~\citep{feng2024citybench}, DriveBench~\citep{xie2025vlms}, and MapBench~\citep{xing2025can} take a step toward spatial reasoning while remain coarse in granularity.
+In contrast, our \dataset bridges these gaps by jointly evaluating fine-grained visual understanding, spatial reasoning and planning over high-resolution and information-dense transit maps.

 In this paper, we introduce \dataset (Figure~\ref{fig:overview}), a benchmark designed to evaluate the fine-grained visual understanding and spatial reasoning capabilities of MLLMs using high-resolution transit maps.
-As structured and information-dense visual artifacts, transit maps inherently require precise spatial interpretation, making them well-suited for assessing detailed visual reasoning. \dataset comprises $1,008$ human-verified question-answer pairs spanning $30$ cities across $13$ countries.
+As structured and information-dense visual artifacts, maps inherently require precise spatial interpretation, making them well-suited for assessing detailed visual reasoning. \dataset comprises $1,008$ human-verified question-answer pairs spanning $30$ cities across $13$ countries.
 Each instance includes a map, two stops, two questions (\textit{short} and \textit{long}), multiple reference routes, and two difficulty labels (\textit{map} and \textit{question} difficulty).
-The questions cover two types and three prompting templates—one for short and two for long questions—capturing both coarse and fine-grained spatial reasoning.
+The questions cover two types and three question templates capturing both coarse and fine-grained spatial reasoning.
 To ensure data quality, we perform manual route verification, promote question diversity, and balance difficulty distribution.
-For evaluation, we propose a two-level framework that independently measures answer correctness (via \textit{accuracy}) and quality (via a proposed \textit{map score}), reflecting both feasibility and efficiency in route planning.
+For evaluation, we propose a two-level framework that independently measures answer correctness (via \textit{accuracy}) and quality (via a proposed \textit{map score}), reflecting both feasibility and efficiency.